dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

           disinformation, it becomes harder to fake consistency to deceive the person.

+### Complexity of Social Information Systems and Decidability

+- decidibility in computer science, for deterministic programs
+  - how does is this concept different for non-deterministic systems?

+#### What does decidability mean for Sociology and Communication

+- The process of information consensus and complexity of Information State-Space -- how do these relate to the notions of decidibility in social information systems?
+  - introduce slang as an example: how does it propagate? what determines the selection/retention of morphemes with duplicitous connotation?
+    - decidibility problems in slang usage
+  - how does this apply to the notion of pattern langauges? how much additional structure can be imposed onto language/communication?
+    - when words/concepts are remapped with too much complexity, no one knows what you mean or which direction you're coming from or which side you're on.
+    - this isn't cogent to a discussion on slang because that's developed ad hoc. it's more important to the examination of argots/cryptolects as they are used for the advancement of political agendas and for belligerence in society.

+#### Assertion: ANY Assumptions reduce the complexity of the informational state space

+- better term for "assumptions"
+- this assertion must be qualified by:
+  - validity of the assumption
+  - ethics of the assumption
+  - efficiency/utility of the assumption
+  - [informational parity] of the assumption
+    - i.e. is the structure of the assumption clear, simple and definite? does it require parameterization?

+#### Correlate to the "Triumvirate" framework for delineating governmental/social systems

+- in the more extreme configuratoins of governmental systems, the influential tend to:
+  - (1) construct abstractions (and socially distribute them) so that specific concepts are clearly defined and so people in society can predicate their actions/statements/beliefs upon these abstractions/assumptions
+  - (2) leverage tradition (either old or new) and generally socially engineer.
+    - this is effective by reducing the informational/schematic complexity
+  - (3) concentrate the majority of info/schema into highly focused spectra. they try to force beliefs upon society

+### Decidability & Schematic Complexity complicates a society's reflection upon:

+- (1) that society in relation to itself
+- (2) that society in relation to the external
+  - this is particularly problematic when the society cannot fathom the nature/state of external factors, as they relate to its prosperity or demise

+- that is, as the complexity of information systems expand, the ability for a society's leaders and individuals to quickly make decisions that are effective and serve the interests of the general public begins to break down.

+### Concept of Elasticity, as applied to Social Information Systems

+- as the motion is more generally defined in math, what is elasticity?
+  - what does this mean for the social distribution of information?
+  - how does this relate to the distribution of attention and the absorption/retention of information?

 - aetiology

+- epistemic mitosis
 - epistemicide
   - the systematic destruction of information structures deemed heretical. the eradication or culling of instantiations of forbidden knowledge in society.

+#### Evolution of Epistemic Structures

 - evolutionary dynamics and speciation in epistemic structures
   - entropy/enthalpy in the evolution/distribution of epistemic
     structures, for types/metatypes. the potential for diversity in epistemic structures is balanced by the influence of enthalpy on the speciation of information as it propagates.

+#### How Social Information Consensus is useful

 - social information censensus and the effects its outcomes can have on people's lives.